 Clifford Chester Sims was 25 years old when his heroic actions on February 21, 1968 posthumously earned him the Medal of Honor.

 Sims enlisted in the U.S. Army in September 1961 after graduating from high school.
 Sims completed his basic training at Fort Jackson, South Carolina and then attended Airborne School at Fort Benning, Georgia before being sent to the 82nd Airborne Division at Fort Bragg.
 In August 1967, Sims moved to Fort Campbell, Kentucky to join Company D, 2nd Battalion (Airborne), 501st Parachute Infantry Regiment, 101st Airborne Division and from there – was sent to Vietnam.
 He held the rank of Staff Sergeant.

-On February 21, 1968 Sims and his squad were on a search and destroy mission when they heard a concealed booby trap being triggered in front of them.
+On February 21, 1968, Sims and his squad were approaching a bunker when they heard the unmistakable noise of a concealed booby trap being triggered immediately to their front.
 Sims warned his comrades then hurled himself upon the device as it exploded, taking the full impact of the blast.
 He sacrificed his life to save members of his squad.